Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Hand Pump
       - Light
       - 50☼
       - A portable contraption used to pump fluids into a container, or to expel them in a spray.
-When used to eject a flask, its contents affect a Line(2) AoE instead of being thrown.
+When wielded to eject a flask, its contents affect a Line(2) AoE instead of being thrown.
 Terrain+ flasks affect a Cone(3) instead.
+Attacks made with flasks through a hand pump are treated as ranged instead of thrown.
     * - Luminous Plant
       - Light
       - 5☼